 Once inside the mansion, riders notice the Disney Imagineers’ attention to detail and theming.
 While in the “stretching room,” the Ghost Host seems to circle above the guests.
 Marble busts in the library follow the guests as they travel deeper into the bowels of this haunted home.
 The ballroom scene, depicting the ghost’s “swinging wake,” continues to baffle many and impress the rider as they observe translucent spirits enjoying their ghostly gathering.
 Even the cast members themselves add to the theming of this attraction.
 Gone is the bright, cheery typical cast member behavior that one finds in the remainder of the park.
 Their demeanor may even be grim at times.
 This simply adds to the immersion of this beloved attraction.
 Time limit for waiting: 60 minutes.
 As a confession, my family and I actually waited double this time for the Haunted Mansion attraction in 2003, just shortly after the release of the dreadful Disney movie of the same name.

 As stated before, the Disney queue wait time continues to serve as almost a rite of passage into the magic that can be experienced upon many of the Disney attractions.
-With the invention of the FastPass, Disney does provide the park guest with the opportunity to manage their time within the parks much more concisely; however, those passes are often limited and the wait for certain attractions becomes inevitable.
+With the invention of the FastPass+, Disney does provide the park guest with the opportunity to manage their time within the parks much more concisely; however, those passes are often limited and the wait for certain attractions becomes inevitable.
 Some travelers to WDW feel their vacation lacks completion without a ride upon certain favorite attractions.
 For my family, rarely does a trip conclude without a voyage through the Caribbean with our favorite pirates as well as a tour of a creepy mansion filled with fun-seeking spirits.
 For others, the necessary rides may include a visit to the Hundred Acre Wood and a flight to Neverland.
-Regardless the attraction, the queue wait sometimes becomes a factor into arranging the park day in a way to maximize ride efficiency and attraction enjoyment.
+Regardless of the attraction, the queue wait sometimes becomes a factor in arranging the park day in a way to maximize ride efficiency and attraction enjoyment.
 What are your 15:30:45:60-minute attractions?